 Fatigue and Weakness

 There are various ways you can treat your chronic renal failure with medical cannabis.
 Some methods include:

 You can add medical pot to just about anything, particularly if you first infuse it into oil, glycerin or butter.
 From THC chocolate bars or vegan, gluten-free THC bacon strips to strain-specific caramels to lozenges, you’ll find endless recipes.

 You may buy or fill tincture dropper bottles with infused glycerin, alcohol or vegetable oil with high CBD content and drop it under your tongue.

 Vaporizing the flower lets you use more cannabinoids and get a better taste of the terpenes without having to burn the plant.
 It also creates leftover vaped material you can use for cooking.

 If you live in a state allowing medical cannabis dispensaries, you could buy a topical marijuana solution.
 Or you may even want to mix up your cannabis oil with some light coconut oil or almond oil, aloe vera or beeswax.

-The State of Washington has approved medical marijuana for chronic renal failure requiring dialysis, with others states likely to follow suit.
-You may still be able to get a nephrologist’s recommendation for a medical marijuana card if you’re on dialysis and are suffering from some or all of the mentioned symptoms above.
+You may be able to get a nephrologist’s recommendation for a medical marijuana card if you’re on dialysis and are suffering from some or all of the mentioned symptoms above.
 Search for a medical marijuana dispensary or cannabis doctor today on our website.